 Sustainable CEU was founded by a group of Environmental Sciences Department Students in 2010, and based on the foundational activism work performed by engaged CEU community members from previous years.
 The team organizes presentations, skill building workshops, discussions, field trips, and graphic design and public installations within the University space.
-An important part of the team's work is to serve as a link between the CEU community and local environmental organizations and activism groups operating in Hungary.
-If you are interested in learning more about environmental activism and future Sustainable CEU activities please email firstname.lastname@example.org or visit www.facebook.com/sustainable.ceu
+An important part of the team's work is to serve as a link between the CEU community and local environmental organizations and activism groups operating in Austria and Hungary.
+If you are interested in learning more about environmental activism and future Sustainable CEU activities please email email@example.com or visit www.facebook.com/sustainable.ceu

 Green Living Guides For Vienna and Budapest

 Have you ever wondered where you could buy local produce, find used clothing or books, or how to get involved in local community environmental initiatives?
-A helpful guide was created by Sustainable CEU to give you a better idea of how to adjust comfortably to life in Budapest.
+A helpful guide was created by Sustainable CEU to give you a better idea of how to adjust comfortably to life in Vienna and Budapest.
 Additionally, we encourage you to use this guide to become more aware of where and how you can exercise your rights as a conscious consumer and active community member.
-This guide lists only a few examples of some of the interesting opportunities you have for green living in Budapest.
+These guides list only a few examples of some of the interesting opportunities you have for green living in Vienna and Budapest.

 Edible Garden at CEU Budapest